Star Wars actress Carrie Fisher is in a stable condition in hospital after suffering a medical emergency on a London to Los Angeles flight.

 A spokesman for the LAFD said: "At 12.11pm the Los Angeles Fire Department responded to LAX International Airport, Gate 74, for a patient on an inbound flight in cardiac arrest.
 LAFD firefighter paramedics were standing by for the plane's arrival, provided advanced life support and aggressively treated and transported the patient to a local hospital."

-She claimed she had a three-month romance with Harrison - a married father-of-two at the time - which she kept secret for 40 years.
+She claimed she had a three-month romance with Ford - a married father-of-two at the time - which she kept secret for 40 years.

-Carrie was 19 at the time of the alleged affair in 1976, 14 years younger than Harrison, who was 33.
+Fisher was 19 at the time of the alleged affair in 1976, 14 years younger than Ford, who was 33.